 - bakewell cream adds the rise or lift, you can also use baking powder

 - butter is another main ingredient and it makes for flaky and flavorful scones.

 - normally I use buttermilk in my scones for a bit of a tangy flavor, but you can also substitute heavy cream. stick with the thicker liquids for moist and flavorful scones.
 If the liquid is thin, like low-fat milk the scones tend to be on the dry side.

-- egg is added to hold together the structure and assists in the rise and flavor of baked goods. you need the correct ratio of egg and flour for the rise and proper texture of the scones.
+- The egg is added to hold together the structure of the scones and assists in the rise and flavor of baked goods.
+You need to use the correct ratio of egg and flour for the rise and proper texture of the scones.

 - vanilla extract is the base flavoring and you can substitute an orange extract, almond, really whichever flavor combination you prefer.

 Common questions about scones